Akarshan-Jaiswal/Project_ALBA/README.md

 | Weighted Avg  |       0.91|   0.94 |     0.92 |    2413 |

 #### Discussion
-2. Substance_Abuse:

-- The model was able to detect low substance_abuse but falters in doing so for high substance abuse.
-This could be due to the fact that the number of independent features selected was too little.
-Hence, the model could not capture instances of substance abuse where it is high.
 1. Employment_count:
 - First, a base model was built with all features.
 Then, Recursive feature elimination was used to trim the dataset to help optimize predictions.
 After checking that variance error was high which can lead to overfitting, pruning was performed to help reduce it.
 This led to a slight decrease in variance error and a reasonable increase in model accuracy.
 It was observed that these features contributed the most to predicting the Employment_count:
     - Data_Zone